isomerpages/imda-codesg/pages/digital-maker-lesson-plans-primary/design-and-technology/all/Raffles-Girls-Primary-Telegraph.md

 ---
-layout: simple-page
-title: micro:bit Telegraph
+title: 'micro:bit Telegraph'
 permalink: /raffles-girls-primary-telegraph/
-breadcrumb: micro:bit Telegraph
+breadcrumb: 'micro:bit Telegraph'

 ---

 Using micro:bit, batteries and crocodile clips, students will create a rudimentary telegram system that allows for simple messages to be sent.